lwriedt/lwriedt.github.io/AI.md

 ![Artificial Intelligence](AI_Definition-AI.jpg)

 *Artificial Intelligence* describes any system that behaves like we expect human beings to do.
-If you talk to an AI system, or ask it a question, it will respond like a real human.
+If you talk to an AI system, or ask it a question, it will respond like it is intelligent.

-Call a system AI is a matter of how it behaves.
+Identifying a system as AI is a matter of how it behaves.
 Behind the scenes, it is build by a number of technologies, selected and trained for the specific application.

-The technologies behind AI systems are developing at a fast pace, both the internal power of algorithms and training data, as well as machine-human interfaces.
+The technologies behind AI systems are developing at a fast pace, both the power of algorithms and training data, as well as machine-human interfaces.
+And the information technology capacity has grown exponentally to process vast amounts of data and very complex algorithms with very high speed.

 ### Artificial General Intelligence